Mata Gujri University

 Mata Gujri University is a state private university located in Kishanganj, Bihar, India.
 The university was established by the Mata Gujri Memorial Medical College & L.S.K.
 Hospital Trust, and like all private universities in Bihar, it operates under the Bihar Private Universities Act, 2013, through Gazette notification.
-It is the affiliating university of the Mata Gujri Memorial Medical College & Lions Seva Kendra Hospital, approved by the Medical Council of India (MCI).
+It is the affiliating university of the Mata Gujri Memorial Medical College & Lions Seva Kendra Hospital, approved by the National Medical Commission (NMC).
 It is named after Mata Gujri.

 Constituent institutes

 The college is composed of the following constituent institutes: